havrak/fmcw-surveillance-radar/indexing-table/esp32/README.md

 		* conversion between steps and degrees
 		* reporting of current position -> more in uplink section
 	* XXX: limits checking and absolute positioning is not high priority
-* how to manage motor control
-	* two different needs -> continuos movement and finite positioning
-	*	just two queues
-		* we could have in each command instruction information whether to wait for both or just one
-		* depending on this information parameters of xEventGroupWaitBits would be set differently
-		* overhead of this approach probably wouldn't be that high
-		* if there are some commands present in the queue before adding simultaneous command, we would need to wait for them to finish
-	* three queues
-		* motor specific queues handle only one motor and don't care about the other
-		* third queue is used to issue commands to both motors
-		* there is no need to set specific flags in commands
-		* order of execution of commands in different queues is not guaranteed
-		* -> BAD approach